 Under contract with the State, the PAHP (through the FCC) must ensure the CFTs and families identify their Primary Care Physician (PCP).
-As part of the PCP function, the medical provider will confirm and manage Early Periodic Screening, Diagnosis, Treatment (EPSDT) requirements.
-If the PCP or primary behavioral health provider determines that the youth cannot be served safely in the community, consideration must be given to short-term acute psychiatric stabilization services.
+As part of the PCP function, the medical provider will confirm and manage Early Periodic Scre primary behavioral health provider determines that the youth cannot be served safely in the community, consideration must be given -term acute psychiatric stabilization services. b.

-b.
 Monitoring Safeguards.
 Select one: